fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

-#### Monkey Patching: Part 1
+#### Monkey Patching

-As engineers, we know that our business users often ask for bizarre workarounds
+As engineers, we are used to requests for bizarre workarounds to be added to the
-to be added to the core logic of the application.
-We might want to codify such
+core logic of the application.
+We might want to codify such corner cases as
-corner cases as *exceptions to the rule* and handle them tangentially to our
+*exceptions to the rule* and handle them tangentially to our core logic.
-core logic.

 For example, suppose we get a memo from accounting telling us